vtsiatouras/my-kv-store/README.md

 This module is the main interface between the user and the servers.
 In order to avoid data loss and have a continuous backup plan in case of failure of a server, broker replicates the data we want to store in a number of servers that the user defines.
-The servers are checked repeatedly about their state and the user will be informed if many servers are unreachable.
+The servers are checked repeatedly about their state, and the user will be informed if many servers are unreachable.
 The way this is implemented is by having a daemon service that checks in every 2 seconds all the servers.
-Also the broker in order to push a command to the N number of servers, will execute the _establish connection, send request, receive results & close connection_ procedure in parallel.
-This design choice allows us to send a given request to many servers very quickly, without maintaining continuous connections with the servers through out the runtime of the broker.
+Also, the broker in order to push a command to the N number of servers, will execute the _establish connection, send request, receive results & close connection_ procedure in parallel.
+This design choice allows us to send a given request to many servers very quickly, without maintaining continuous connections with the servers throughout the runtime of the broker.

  **Usage**